TerminalsandCoffee/terraform-associate-study/05-State-Backends-and-Workspaces/01-state-management.md

 “Terraform state maps real infrastructure to the configuration by storing IDs, attributes, and metadata Terraform needs to plan updates.”

+“Terraform uses state to determine the difference between desired config and real infrastructure.”

 ---

 ## 🗂️ 2.
 Local vs Remote State